PhysiCell-Tools/python-loader/man/TUTORIAL_python3_graph.md

 # PhysiCell Data Loader Tutorial: pcdl and Python and Graphs

-[Gml](https://github.com/elmbeech/physicelldataloader/blob/master/man/publication/himsolt1996gml_a_portable_graph_file_format.pdf) (graph modeling language) is a portable palin text file format for graphs, that can be read by the populat graph libraries [networkx](https://networkx.org/) (python), [igraph](https://igraph.org/) (C, C++, mathematica, python, R), [JuliaGraphs](ttps://github.com/JuliaGraphs/GraphIO.jl), and possible other graph analysis software too.
+[Gml](https://github.com/elmbeech/physicelldataloader/blob/master/man/publication/himsolt1996gml_a_portable_graph_file_format.pdf) (graph modeling language) is a portable plain text file format for graphs, that can be read by the popular graph libraries [networkx](https://networkx.org/) (python), [igraph](https://igraph.org/) (C, C++, mathematica, python, R) <!--, [JuliaGraphs](ttps://github.com/JuliaGraphs/GraphIO.jl)-->, and possible other graph analysis software too.

 Pcdl can export neighborhood <!- and lineage tree --> graphs in gml format for downstream analysis.

-If you are new to graph theory, then I recommend to read [A Simple Introduction to Graph Theory](https://www.brianheinold.net/graph_theory/A_Simple_Introduction_to_Graph_Theory_Heinold.pdf) from Prof. Brian Heinold from Mount Saint Mary's University in Emmitsburg, Maryland, USA.
+If you are new to graph theory, then I recommend reading [A Simple Introduction to Graph Theory](https://www.brianheinold.net/graph_theory/A_Simple_Introduction_to_Graph_Theory_Heinold.pdf) from Prof. Brian Heinold from Mount Saint Mary's University in Emmitsburg, Maryland, USA.
-This book will give you a solid  backgroud in graph theory.
+This book will give you a solid  background in graph theory.
-Beside that, this book is an eye-opener, why and how mathematicians like to prove.
+Besides, this book is an eye-opener, why and how mathematicians like to prove.

 ## pcdl: save a graph data into a gml file format from the command line